 As you all know things don’t always go according to plan when your traveling and sometimes there are little occurrences that set you back.
 It’s just part of the world of travel and a good reminder that you really have no control over what the universe throws at you.
 Flights will be delayed, mother nature throws a tantrum now and then, cultures clash and misunderstandings will inevitably occur.
 I’ve decided to start this little series of short stories and anecdotes of just such misadventures that I’ve experienced while traveling.

 Arriving at the airport only to discover that my flight has been cancelled or that I’ve missed my connection always makes me groan.
-These hiccups happen all to often and are usually a huge pain for travelers, as sometimes you get stranded somewhere you never intended on being in the first place.
+These hiccups happen all to often and are usually a huge pain for travelers.
+Delays and cancellations can you leave you stranded somewhere you never intended on being in the first place.
 Other times things actually turn out better than the original plan!
 I’ve been lucky enough to experience the positive side (yes, sometimes they are positive!) of these missed connections and cancelled flights.

 When K and I were flying home from Iceland, our original itinerary was as follows: